-Findings: Currently, the applicant is not proposing any encroachments in the right-of-way.
-Though the applicant hoped to receive approval to allow the SW Moody stoops in the frontage zone, the appeal was denied and they are now proposing the stoops within the bounds of their property.
+Findings: The applicant is not proposing any encroachments in the right-of-way.
+Though the applicant hoped to receive approval to allow the SW Moody stoops in the frontage zone, the appeal was denied and instead, stoops are proposed within the bounds of their property.
+This guideline is met.